 any officer or other person concerned in the management of the body corporate, or any person purporting to act in any such capacity, then the Commission may impose a penalty under section 96 on that person as well as a penalty on the body corporate; and

-(b) unless it is proved that —
+(b) the Commission may impose a penalty under section 96 on any manager who was supervising and managing the premises at the time the grounds upon which the complaint was made occurred, as well as on the licensee, unless it is proved that —

 (i) such direction had been given; and

 (ii) such supervision had been exercised or caused to be exercised,

-as were reasonably necessary to ensure that the grounds upon which the complaint was made did not occur, then the Commission may impose a penalty under section 96 on any manager of the licensee’s premises, as well as on the licensee.
+by that manager as were reasonably necessary to ensure that the grounds upon which the complaint was made would not occur.

 (2) In this section officer, in relation to a body corporate, includes a person who is an officer of the body corporate within the meaning of the Corporations Act 2001 of the Commonwealth.